bashup/mdsh/README.md

 These build rules are specified by defining specially-named bash functions.
 Unlike functions in `shell` blocks, these functions are *not* part of your script and therefore can't be called directly.
 Instead, `mdsh` itself invokes them (or copies out their source code), whenever subsequent blocks match the functions' names:

 * An `mdsh-lang-X` function is a template for code to be run when a block of language `X` is encountered.
 Its function body is copied to the translated script as a bash compound statment (i.e. in curly braces`{...}`) , that will execute with the block contents as a heredoc on its standard input.
 (Its standard output is the same as the overall script's.)
-* An `mdsh-compile-X` function is invoked *at compile time* with the block contents on standard input, and must output a bash source code translation of the block on its stdout.
+* An `mdsh-compile-X` function is invoked *at compile time* with the block contents as `$1`, and must output a bash source code translation of the block on its stdout.
 * An `mdsh-after-X` function is a template for code to be run *after* a block of language `X` is encountered.
 Its function body is copied to the translated script as a block just after the `mdsh-lang-X` body, `mdsh-compile-X` output, or `mdsh_raw_X+=(contents)` statement.
 It does *not* receive the block source, so its standard input and output are those of the script itself.

 If both an `mdsh-lang-X` and `mdsh-compile-X` function exist, `mdsh-lang-X` takes precedence.
 Defining either one also disables the `$mdsh_raw_X` functionality: only untranslatable "data" blocks are added to the arrays.